jclark/satpulse/doc/config.md

 ### `gps` table

-The `gps` table is about how to configure the GPS receiver.
+The `gps` table relates to configuration of the GPS receiver.
 It can have the following keys:

 * `config` - a boolean saying whether to perform configuration of the GPS receiver; `true` means to perform configuration;
   currently this works only with GPS receivers that support the UBX protocol (like those from u-blox)